A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Corollary for -covered fiberwise flows

+Recall that we have reduced the structure group of $E\to X$ to the finite cyclic group $\{\eta^k; k\in \Z/q\Z\}$.
+Accordingly, the structure group of $\tilde E\to X$ consists of lifts of $\eta^k$ to $\tilde M$ which are equivariantly homotopic to identity.
+Now we will explain that this structure group is infinite cyclic.

+When $\eta^q=\id$, by \cite[Theorem B]{BartFe15}, the flow $\flot$ is orbit equivalent to a $q$-cover of the geodesic flow on the unit tangent bundle of a hyperbolic orbifold or surface.
+Given the construction of $\eta$ (see, e.g., \cite[Proposition 2.4]{BartFe15} and references therein), in this case, there exists a lift $\wt\eta$ of $\eta$ such that $\wt\eta^q = \gamma$, where $\gamma\in \pi_1(M)$ is the element representing a standard fiber of the Seifert fibration.
+Thus, since the center of $\pi_1(M)$ is generated by $\gamma$, all lifts of $\eta$ which are equivariantly homotopic to identity belong to the infinite cyclic group $\{\tilde\eta^k; k\in \Z\}$.

+Then, the proof proceeds as in Case 1, by constructing a fiberwise topological trivialization of $\tilde E\to X$ but using $\tilde\eta$ instead of $\eta$.
+Since the construction of such a trivialization is equivariant with respect to the action of $\pi_1(M)$ on $\tilde E$, it yields the posited topological trivialization of $E\to X$.
+This concludes the proof in Case 2.

-It remains to address the case when $X$ is a closed manifold (there are many topological manifolds which do not admit triangulations).
+Finally, it remains to address the case when $X$ is a closed manifold (there are many topological manifolds which do not admit triangulations).
 Recall that every closed manifold is an ANR (Absolute Neighborhood Retract) and hence is homotopy equivalent to a finite simplicial complex $\bar X$~\cite{W77}.
 Denote by $\alpha\colon \bar X\to X$ a homotopy equivalence and by $\beta\colon X\to \bar X$ its homotopy inverse.
 We can pull back $p\colon E\to X$ to a bundle $\alpha^*E\to\bar X$ using $\alpha$.
 This pull-back bundle $\alpha^*E\to\bar X$ is naturally equipped with a fiberwise Anosov flow by pulling back the fiberwise Anosov flow on $E\to X$.
 Therefore, by the above proof $\alpha^*E\to\bar X$ is topologically trivial.

 Now we can pull back using $\beta$ to obtain a bundle $\beta^*\alpha^*E\to X$ which is obviously topologically trivial.
-But this bundle is isomorphic to the original bundle $E\to X$ because $\alpha\circ\beta$ is homotopic to identity.
+But this bundle is isomorphic to the original bundle $E\to X$ because $\alpha\circ\beta$ is homotopic to identity (and the isomorphism class of the bundle is determined by the homotopy class of the map).
 This completes the proof in the case when $X$ is a closed manifold as well.